FloatingArrayDesign/MoorDyn/docs/drivers.rst

 and MoorDyn-F compiles in OpenFAST as moordyn_driver.
 The MoorDyn-F driver follows all the same principles as the examples below.
 See :ref:`compiling <compiling>` and :ref:`inputs <inputs>` sections for instructions on how to use the MoorDyn-F driver.
+Additionally, MoorDyn-F has a c-bindings interface, which allows it (along with the rest of OpenFAST) to be coupled with other languages.
+The MoorDyn-F C interface is set up using the MoorDyn V1 approach (single 6 DOF coupling), thus it requires a single coupled body to be used in the MoorDyn input file.

 Currently MoorDyn-C v2 can be used in Python, C/C++, Fortran, and Matlab.
 You can read more on how to install MoorDyn for each different language in